 Great leaders > Empowered teams > Improved results

-I have a Postgraduate Certificate in Business and Personal Coaching through Barefoot Coaching and the University of Chester and I’m an Associate Certified Coach with the ICF (International Coach Federation).
-I’m also a Chartered Member of the CIPD (Chartered Institute of Personnel and Development) and a member of the IOD (Institute of Directors).
+I have a Postgraduate Certificate in Business and Personal Coaching through Barefoot Coaching and the University of Chester

-My practice is shaped by and includes Neuropsychology; Design Thinking; Mindfulness; Art for Work’s Sake; Time to Think; NLP; Gestalt; Cognitive Behavioural Coaching; Chimp Paradox; Street Wisdom; Think On; Future, Engage, Deliver.
+Prior to this, my “Normal Psychology” work was grounded in Neuropsychology; Design Thinking; Mindfulness; Art for Work’s Sake; Time to Think; NLP; Gestalt; Cognitive Behavioural Coaching; Chimp Paradox; Street Wisdom; Think On; Future, Engage, Deliver.

-This is how my clients describe me…..
+How my clients describe me…